jimbateson7/https-claudiadecarlo.com-/src/testimonials/ariadna-m.md

 showStory: true
 showContactForm: true
 ---
-## Ari’s Story: Remembering her worth
+## Ari’s story: Remembering her worth

 Ari had been working as a dental technician for 12 years when she was offered a new opportunity within the same company - an administrative role that promised a refreshing change after over a decade in the same position.